Acai: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Acai: Conclusion

 Just like any other common berries, acai berries contain a high concentration of antioxidants.
 In fact, the antioxidant content of acai berries is higher than cranberry, raspberry, blackberry, strawberry, and blueberry.
 Polyphenols can be easily found in acai berry and it contributes to the deep purple color and the strong antioxidant and anti-inflammatory properties.
-Hence, acai supplements can help to effectively reduce oxidative stress which can promote good cardiovascular health.
+Hence, acai can help to effectively reduce oxidative stress which can promote good cardiovascular health.
 However, inappropriate usage of acai supplements may lead to unwanted effects and hence advice from doctors is highly recommended.
 It is also advised that you purchase a superior acai supplement from a trustworthy seller to ensure its quality.

 References: